Zer0-M/Java/README.md

 # Java
-This repository will contain a few Java programs
+This repository will contain a Java programs